gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 #### `tctl`

+Commands to list all BotInstances and the BotInstances for a specific Bot should be added to the `tctl bots` family:

 `tctl bots instances list`
 `tctl bots instances list --bot <bot name>`

+The `tctl tokens add` command should be extended to allow a new token to be associated with an existing Bot now that multiple Bot instances can be run against a single Bot:

 `tctl tokens add --type=bot --bot <bot name>`

 Additionally, `tctl rm`/`tctl get` should be able to operate on BotInstance.